seeess1/seeess1.github.io/data-and-tennis.md

 # Data + tennis

 I'm a lifelong tennis player and have stayed active in the game as a player, community organizer at the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), and through a side business with my friend called [Bageled NYC](https://bageled.nyc/).
-And in the Spring of 2022 I started working in tennis full time as a Data Engineer at [Universal Tennis](https://www.universaltennis.com/).
+And in the Spring of 2022 I started working in tennis full-time as a Data Engineer at [Universal Tennis](https://www.universaltennis.com/).

 At Universal Tennis, I keep our existing data pipelines running, build new pipelines for new products, and find ways to get involved any way I can in other aspects of the business.
 And here's a little bit about some of my personal projects with tennis and data:
 <br>